Your Initial Telehealth Consultation

 We appreciate that your time is valuable.
 We endeavour to run as close to schedule as possible and to provide you with all the information you require to make informed decisions about your treatment.
 Please help us to do this by providing us with your medical history, preparing a list of any questions and bringing any x-rays or other results and scans that are relevant to your condition.
 Please also ensure that you check in to the virtual waiting room via your computer or device (or alternatively available via your phone, if you elect to have a telephone consultation) five minutes prior to your appointment.

-We ask all patients to complete the following 3 forms before or at your initial appointment - you can streamline the registration process by sending them to our office prior to your appointment.
-Alternatively, please arrive 10 minutes early for your appointment so you have time to complete the forms.
+We ask all patients to submit the following 3 forms before your initial appointment.
 If you have any questions about the forms, please ask.

 Do I need a referral?

 Yes, a referral from your general practitioner (GP) is required if you are to schedule a consultation, and in order to claim part of the cost of your consultation and surgery from Medicare.

 How much will it cost for the initial consultation?

 What if I can’t make my appointment and need to change or cancel?

 We ask that you provide at least 24 hours notice by phone if you will not be able to be present via phone or videoconference for your scheduled appointment.
 Appointments that are cancelled or rescheduled with less than 24 hours notice will attract a full consultation fee of $300.
 If you are late for your appointment this will reduce the amount of time that you will have to see your surgeon, which may make it necessary for you to schedule an additional appointment - so please make sure you are checked in to the virtual waiting room on your computer or device at the time of your appointment, or alternatively have your phone line open and ready to accept our call.

 What should I send through prior to my appointment?

 - Details of all relevant x-rays, scans, nerve studies and other test results